Andresmup/github-foundations/16_WIKI/Readme.md

 > Remember:
 > - For public repos: the wiki is available to the public
 > - For private repos: only people with access to the repository can access it

+## CLONE

+A wiki can be cloned via HTTPS to edit the files locally and push upstream the results.

+## CREATE, EDIT AND DELETE

+Any wiki page can be created, edited or deleted.
+In the Github UI.

+> [!NOTE]
+> The Home Page can not be deleted

+## OPTIONALS PARTS

+In a wiki the are 2 optional parts to the pages:
+- Footer: Which is define by a page name `_Footer`
+- Sidebar: Which is define by a page name `_Sidebar`